Numerical methods for partial differential equations: Gradient discretization method

 The gradient discretization method (GDM) is a numerical technique that encompasses a few standard or recent methods.
 It is based on the separate approximation of a function and of its gradient.
 Core properties allow the convergence of the method for a series of linear and nonlinear problems, and therefore all the methods that enter the GDM framework (conforming and nonconforming finite element, mixed finite element, mimetic finite difference...) inherit these convergence properties.

 Finite volume method

-The finite-volume method is a method for representing and evaluating partial differential equations in the form of algebraic equations [LeVeque, 2002; Toro, 1999].
+The finite-volume method is a numerical technique for representing and evaluating partial differential equations in the form of algebraic equations [LeVeque, 2002; Toro, 1999].

 Similar to the finite difference method or finite element method, values are calculated at discrete places on a meshed geometry.
 "Finite volume" refers to the small volume surrounding each node point on a mesh.
 In the finite volume method, volume integrals in a partial differential equation that contain a divergence term are converted to surface integrals, using the divergence theorem.
 These terms are then evaluated as fluxes at the surfaces of each finite volume.
 Because the flux entering a given volume is identical to that leaving the adjacent volume, these methods are conservative.
 Another advantage of the finite volume method is that it is easily formulated to allow for unstructured meshes.
 The method is used in many computational fluid dynamics packages.